AndraxDev/speak-gpt/README.md

 SpeakGPT does not support Google API keys itself, but you cen still use Google Gemini using OpenRouter API.
 More info at [OpenRouter Models](https://openrouter.ai/docs#models).

+## For those not-far people who want to use something for free making effort

+> [!WARNING]
+>
+> Remember that free cheese could be only in a mousetrap.
+THIS APP IS OPEN-SOURCE CLIENT PROVIDED AS IS.
+ITSELF IT DOES NOT PROVIDE FULLY FREE ACCESS TO THE PREMIUM FEATURES OF API PROVIDERS (LIKE FLAGSHIP AI MODELS AND SPECIAL FEATURES).
+IF YOU COME HERE TO USE OTHER'S WORK FOR FREE AND WITHOUT A CREDIT, IT'S BETTER YOU SKIP THIS APP AND LOOK FOR SOMETHING ELSE.
+I WILL NOT RESPONSE TO YOUR "INCORRECT API KEY, WHY THIS APP REDIRECTS ME TO THE EXTERNAL SITE FOR API KEY?"
+QUESTIONS.
+THANK YOU FOR UNDERSTANDING.
+> All other adequate people are welcome.

 ## API providers supported

 - OpenAI (Full support)